 It’s important to note that these less expensive premiums may not include the same discounts or coverage as other, more expensive plans, and the figures used were created with general profiles.
 The smartest way to find out the best value for your coverage is by requesting personalized quotes.

 Guide to Car Insurance in Georgia

 When purchasing insurance, it’s important to take a few things into consideration, especially how much responsibility each party has in the event of an accident — also known as “minimum liability.”
 The two primary types of liability with auto insurance are bodily injury and property damage.
 For instance, if you’re the at-fault party in the event of an accident, your liability insurance covers the other driver’s repairs and medical bills.

 Minimum liability is the amount of coverage you’re required to purchase in Georgia before you can drive your vehicle legally.
 Georgia’s minimum liability coverage is as follows:

 - $25,000 bodily injury coverage per person

 - $25,000 property damage coverage per accident

-How high will my Georgia auto insurance premiums be?
+How high will my Georgia auto insurance premium be?

-Will car thefts affect my auto insurance premiums in Georgia?
+Will car theft affect my auto insurance premium in Georgia?